kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

   scope: nvidia.com/gpu.present
 ```

-The recommender then learns separate targets for `true` vs missing/`false`, and
+The recommender then learns separate targets for `true` vs missing, and
 each Falco pod receives the recommendation for its node's class.

 The same pattern applies to other node-local agents (Prometheus collectors,